AJonStewart/SecurityWriteups/JSONPAttack/README.md

 Modern sites are not susceptible to this because modern servers don't implement JSONP because it's not safe.

 To acheive the same result (getting cross origin information), it is recommended that you make a proxy server within your origin that can ping an external entity, then return that to the front end.

+In addition to SOP, there are now [Cross Origin Resource Sharing policies](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) (CORS) that defines how a browser and server can interact.
+The CORS policies are now attatched in HTTP Request and Response headers to define the interaction, and by default deny any cross origin work.